Archfx/Cleo/readme.md

 ### System Evalaution with the SoCs ([WiP](https://github.com/Archfx/Cleo/tree/dev))

 This part of the project is still in development and on the [dev](https://github.com/Archfx/Cleo/tree/dev) branch.
-Steps for running SoC version are as follows,
+The steps for running the SoC version are as follows,

 ```shell
 git fetch --all